mcthomas/TRACE/README.md

 - Database functionality with each class
     - Ensure that database holds all of these classes and any relevant information about linked objects
 - UI/backend integration
-    - Do actions on the UI initiate the proper commands in the backend?
+    - Complete actions on the UI to initiate the proper commands in the backend
         - e.g. ‘add task’ flow in UI results in a new task in database
-    - Does changing/updating information in the backend result in the proper changes in the UI?
+    - Changing/updating information in the backend resulting in the proper changes in the UI
         - e.g. changing data for a task object results in the new data being shown in the UI

-Here we are looking to guarantee that all of the pieces of our project communicate with each other as expected.
-These tests will be more involved and will likely require more coordination between QA devs and the backend/UI devs, as well as meeting which include all three roles.
+Here we are looking to guarantee that all of the pieces of our dev project communicate with each other as expected.
+These tests will be more involved and will likely require more coordination between QA devs and the backend/UI devs, as well as meetings which include all three role groups.

 These tests will be carried out using Xcode’s built-in testing library for Swift, XCTests.